Brian Schatz: Tenure

 During his time in the Senate, Schatz has developed a reputation as a liberal Democrat.
 He tends to vote with his party on both policy and procedural issues most of the time.
 GovTrack ranks Schatz as a more moderate member of his caucus.
 Schatz has been a part of numerous pieces of bipartisan legislation.
 He has co-sponsored 48 bills that have become law, including the bipartisan Veterans' Compensation Cost-of-Living Adjustment Act of 2021 and the John D. Dingell Jr. Conservation, Management, and Recreation Act.
 He has been the primary sponsor for seven bills, including the Native American Veterans' Memorial Amendments Act of 2013 and the NIST Small Business Cybersecurity Act.
 His primary areas of focus include healthcare, education, government operations, and national security.
 Schatz was instrumental in increasing the minimum smoking age to 21 and securing paid family leave for federal workers.
 He has also led efforts to expand telehealth services.

 Schatz has also brought a large amount of federal funding to Hawaii.
 He secured reservation funding and transportation funding.

 In April 2023, Morning Consult reported that Schatz was the "most popular" senator in the country, averaging an approval rating of 65% and a disapproval rating of 24%.

 Schatz was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters stormed the United States Capitol.
 He called the storming "despicable".
 Schatz called for Trump's removal from office through both the invocation of the 25th Amendment to the U.S. Constitution and the impeachment process.
 He called Trump a "danger to democracy itself".
 Schatz twice voted to impeach Trump.
+He also criticized Senators Josh Hawley and Ted Cruz for voting against the certification of the 2021 United States Electoral College vote count during a floor speech a year later.

+Schatz also gained attention for sparring with Hawley over various Biden nominees.
+In April 2022, Hawley objected to the confirmation of Christopher Lowman, prompting a fiery response from Schatz on the floor that cited Hawley's previous vote against Ukraine aid and his vote to exonerate Trump for extorting Ukrainian president Volodymyr Zelenskyy.
+In December 2022, Hawley objected to Schatz's attempt to confirm Russell Rumbaugh.
+The Senate confirmed both Lowman and Rumbaugh.

+During the second of the 2026 United States federal government shutdowns, Schatz objected to unanimous consent for S. Res.
+526, a resolution introduced by Senator John Kennedy to withhold senators' pay during a shutdown.
+The objection occurred during a Sunday Senate session during the shutdown.
+Schatz subsequently left the chamber, which prompted Kennedy to later criticize Democrats on social media, saying that they had blocked the resolution "without explaining why".